 Announce Your Treats on the baked goods marketplace

-I used my personal Facebook page, and my local Facebook buy, sell, and trade group.
+I created a listing on my personal Facebook page and shared it with a local Facebook group.

 If you want to read more about promoting your bakery treats online, check out this post on Three Sure-Fire Ways to Boost Your Bakery Sales.